afestini/BandLive/README.md

 ![Almost full band](https://github.com/afestini/BandLive/blob/main/page/fullband.jpg)

-Better bring a big ultra wide screen, though.
-There are some limits, however.
-SFML can only handle 8 controllers.
-On the bright side, the RB3 Keyboards are handled differently and don't count.
-So the theoretical limit is currently 10 players with instruments, up to three of those could also sing harmonies.

 ## Anything special beyond the other clones?

 Maybe.
 The current state is more of a practice mode to allow for debugging and developing.
 That gives you a lot of options you won't have when playing properly, like:
-* fast forward/backward with up/down keys
+* up/down cursor keys to fast forward/backward
-* skip forward/backward 10s with +/- keys
+* +/- num keys to skip forward/backward 10s
-* quick change difficulties for all players with left/right keys
+* left_right cursor keys to quick change difficulties for all players
 * quick song select (insert/delete for next/previous song, home/end jumps 20 songs, page up/down jumps 200 songs)
+* 'Tab' to open/close song list
-* slow-mo.. press 'S' to go extra slow.
+* 'S' to toggle slow-mo.
 This is really just to debug and will make you fall asleep otherwise
-* mute game.. press 'M' to mute/unmute a song that really annoys you
+* 'M' to mute/unmute a song that really annoys you
 * 'C', 'V' to place loop markers.
 The song will loop the selected section until you clear the markers with 'X'
 * 'R' to quickly restart the song
+* 'K' to calibrate audio, video and microphone
+* 'J' to auto calibrate (only PS3 pro guitar controller for now)
+* 'L' to reload config.ini without restarting
 * 'T' will show some realtime profiling info.
 If you have lousy performance, this is where you go and let me know which one is the problem
 * 'F' if you want to see how the pitch detection sausage is made.
 The waveform at the top might be useful to troubleshoot your microphone.